jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

 ##############################

 Some code bases may require rule adjustments that apply to all the files along with rule adjustments against individual files.
-Multiple configurations can seperate the two concerns.
+Use multiple configurations to accomplish this.
 One configuration can handle code base wide adjustments.
 A second configuration can target individual files.
 VSG will combine any number of configurations to provide a unique set of rules for any file.